Make your money last as long as you do: 5 questions to ask

 An undesirable side-effect of rising life expectancy is a general trend for tax rises, as governments struggle to finance escalating pension and healthcare services for ageing populations.

 Higher taxation can be a serious threat to your financial security in retirement.
-Look for compliant arrangements available to expatriates in your country of residence that can significantly minimise taxation, making your money go further, for you and potentially your chosen heirs.
+Look for compliant arrangements available to expatriates in Europe that can significantly minimise taxation, making your money go further, for you and potentially your chosen heirs.
 For the best results, take personalised, cross-border advice.

 Whatever your stage of life, good financial planning can help you afford the lifestyle you want for as long as you need, so you can focus on enjoying your time abroad.